yuval-k/oci-registry-p2p/README.md

 See more info [here](https://docs.docker.com/registry/configuration/).

 Note: Pushing It may take a minute, as publishing to IPNS takes time.
 In the future we can trade off so of that time with less consistency.
 Pulling should be fast.
-# Quick 20 second demo - Pulling OCI Image directly from IPFS.
+# Quick 20 second demo - Pulling OCI Image directly from IPFS (middleware mode).
 With this mode, there is *no need* for any IPNS configuration for the registry.
 What we do instead, is place the container directly on an IPFS node in the OCI image format, and use the repository to pull it.